mgenware/mingru-models/README.md

 They differ from return values:

 - `select` returns an row object containing all selected columns
-- `selectAll` returns an array of row objects each containing all selected columns
+- `selectRows` returns an array of row objects each containing all selected columns
 - `selectField` returns the single selected field

 For example, in [mingru](https://github.com/mgenware/mingru), consider the following models and actions: